smasongarrison/D3mirt/README.md

 z <- data.frame(cbind(f, x[,2]))
 ```

-The `plotD3mirt` function uses `as.factor()` to count the number of
+The `plot()` function uses `as.factor()` to count the number of factor
-factor levels in the data imputed in the `levels` argument.
-This means
+levels in the data imputed in the `levels` argument.
+This means that raw
-that raw data can be used as is but the number of colors in the color
+data can be used as is but the number of colors in the color vectors
-vectors argument (`sphere.col`) may need to be adapted.
-In the example
+argument (`sphere.col`) may need to be adapted.
+In the example below,
-below, the criteria variable for gender only hold two factor levels and
+the criteria variable for gender only hold two factor levels and
 therefore only two colors in the color vector are needed.

-Call `plotD3mirt` with the respondent data frame $z$ in the `profiles`
+Call `plot()` with the respondent data frame $z$ in the `profiles`
 argument and the `levels` argument with the levels column subset from
 $z$.
 In the function call below, the axes in the model are named using
 the `x.lab`, `y.lab`, and `z.lab` arguments following the direction of